This piece follows on from Richard Sorge, Part One, ‘The Spy from Baku’.

 Shanghai, when Sorge and the team arrived in January 1930, was a freewheeling city controlled by colonial powers following the 1842 Opium War and was known as the “Whore of the Orient”.
 It had about 3,000 bordellos mostly open round-the-clock, 200 dance halls and thousands of casinos both legal and illegal.
 There were nightclubs that never closed and hotels where heroin could be ordered with room service.
 Warlords and gangsters mixed openly with bankers and journalists; never a dull moment.
 It was also China’s most industrialised city, the headquarters of Chinese communism (of particular interest to Moscow) and as Asia’s espionage capital, offered unique opportunities for spies.
 The telephone system was advanced, and the city sat near the mouth of the Yangtse River which offered transport links 2,700kms up country.

-Shanghai between the wars became a home to those with nowhere else to go: White Russians fleeing Soviet control, Jews escaping persecution, criminals on the run from justice, or just those with few prospects elsewhere.
+Shanghai between the wars became home to those with nowhere else to go: White Russians fleeing Soviet control, Jews escaping persecution, criminals on the run from justice, or just those with few prospects elsewhere.
 The Shanghai International Settlement, nine square miles with 1.2 million inhabitants came complete with its own governing council and 50,000 strong police force commanded by British officers.
 Just south was the French Concession which had a separate police force, was under the authority of a French consul general, and had many of the brothels and most of the best restaurants.
 Shanghai’s police forces rarely shared information with each other making it easier for spies to remain uncovered.
 The British however proved especially good at counter-espionage effective in Singapore, Hong Kong and Shanghai.
 Much of their intelligence was gathered from the city’s prostitutes who were also briefed on what to ask their customers - the technique not being unique, the French did the same thing in Indochina.
 The city itself was a melting pot and admitted, according to one author; “the paperless, the refugee, the fleeing; those who sought adventure far from the Great Depression and poverty; the desperate who sought sanctuary from fascism and communism; those who sought to build criminal empires; and those who wished to forget.”

 Paul French captured the atmosphere of Shanghai in his book ‘City of Devils’, set later than Sorge’s time, in the 1930s and early 1940s with Japanese forces getting ever closer and the future of the foreign enclave and its inhabitants in doubt.
 It was a crazy time for the city and its residents, “like living on the rim of a volcano” wrote one journalist with a great deal of money to be made in drink, drugs, gambling and other vices.
 By the 1930s, Shanghai had grown from a walled fishing village into an international treaty port and the world’s fifth largest city.
 French described it as; “a deafening babel of tongues, a hodgepodge of administrations, home to hopeful souls from several dozen nations joined together by one simple guiding ethos: money and the getting of it”.
 The city was also host to a bewildering collection of Soviet organisations, all partly or wholly, engaged in espionage, and training and supporting cadres across Asia.

 Sorge got on with what he did best-befriending men and charming women.
-At the Rotary Club, German Club, the International House he befriended German military advisers sent to train the Kuomintang Army of Chiang Kai-shek and to supply them advanced weaponry.
+At the Rotary Club, German Club, and the International House he befriended German military advisers sent to train the Kuomintang Army of Chiang Kai-shek and to supply them advanced weaponry.
 A natural dissimulator of rare talent, Sorge was in his element and developed in Shanghai a taste for the high life.
-From beer halls and boozing with sailors he was now drinking cocktails in elegant clubs with glamourous women in evening wear.
+From beer halls and boozing with sailors in Germany he was now drinking cocktails in elegant clubs with glamourous women in evening wear.
 Chinese community contacts proved a harder nut to crack but Sorge had more luck with Shanghai’s legion of foreign communists including an American, Agnes Smedley.

 Smedley was correspondent for Frankfurter Zeitung, Germany’s most prestigious daily newspaper, and likely the ‘world’s most prolific female spy’.
 She also worked for the Manchester Guardian and was famous for her autobiography ‘Daughter of the Earth’.
-She also had numerous important contacts within the Chinese Communist Party, which Sorge quickly exploited.
+She ahad numerous important contacts within the Chinese Communist Party, which Sorge quickly exploited.
 They also had an affair.
 One of the network’s first tasks was to establish radio links between Canton, which Moscow believed ripe for revolution, and Vladivostok.
 This he did with his trusted radio operator extraordinaire Max Clausen, a Frisian and dedicated communist with a flair for business, who Sorge also later worked with in Tokyo and the only member of his spy ring in Japan to survive.
 Clausen’s radio had to be carried around in a leather suitcase, antiquated technology by today’s standards making it harder to conceal and easier to be caught.
 The Canton ring reported on Kuomintang troop movements, military manoeuvres, command structures, the whereabouts of German military instructors and progress of the communist-led insurgency.

 Through Smedley, Sorge met well-to-do Ursula Hamburger, who he recruited and with whom he also had an affair (at the same time he was also seeing Smedley).
 Hamburger quickly became fascinated with a world of jeopardy, high ideals and for who Sorge personified both the danger and romance.
 He seduced her after taking her on high-speed motorbike rides through Shanghai as fast as they could go (about a year later Sorge broke his leg in a motorbike accident while riding down North Nanking Road in Shanghai).
 Hamburger and her husband, a successful architect with a big house in the French concession, cultivated some of the most influential expatriates in Shanghai including the German consul general and the head of the chamber of commerce.
 Their table talk was reported regularly to Sorge.
 Women in Shanghai and later in Tokyo would play a central role in Sorge’s intelligence work.
 Hamburger later moved to Britain to become Klaus Fuchs GRU handler.
 Also in Shanghai at that time was Roger Hollis who, after attempting freelance writing, was working for British American Tobacco.
 Later he became director-general of MI5 and was widely rumoured to have been a Soviet spy.
 But no one was sure if he and Sorge ever met.